 But again, this is your trip, so if there’s a particular airline you’d like us to look into for you, let us know.
 Unless you have a strong preference for a particular carrier, we usually book whatever is the best value and most direct.

 You can accrue airline miles on most of our fares, but because we work with discounted rates sometimes the airlines put restrictions on mileage accumulation.
-If it’s really important to you to earn full mileage for every flight, make sure to let your Personal Travel Consultant know.
+If it’s really important to you to earn full mileage for every flight, make sure to let your Travel Planner know.

 Seasonality is a huge factor in ticket prices, high, low, and shoulder seasons are North American summers, winters, and spring/fall respectively.
 If you want to travel in high season expect pricing to be a little higher.